Ute 100 Mile - Race Information & Rules

 We will have typical aid station fare at most aid stations.
 This means cookies, bananas, peanut butter and jelly, chips, Gatorade, Ginger Ale, Coke, etc. No gels or pre packaged foods.

 Some aid stations will have hot food.
 Most likely ramen, bacon, grilled cheese, quesadillas, broth

 If you have food or insect allergies, and you normally carry an “epi-pen”, make sure you have it with you during the race.

 BRING ALL DROP BAGS TO PACKET PICK-UP.
 A volunteer will be on hand to direct you to the drop bag area.

 PLEASE !! - LABEL YOUR DROP BAGS WITH YOUR NAME,BIB NUMBER, AND DROP BAG LOCATION or LOCATIONS IF YOU HAVE MULTIPLE DROP BAGS.

 Drop bags may not be larger than a small back pack.
 If you show up with a big plastic bin, duffle bag or overly large bag, then we will not take it to the drop-off point.
 You should have a bag that has room for one (1) pair of shoes, a couple layers of clothing and some nutrition.

-Drop bags will be returned to the finish.
-We cannot mail drop bags post-race All unclaimed drop bags will be either donated or disposed.
+Drop bags will be returned to the finish once that aid station closes.
+This could be hours after you finish or the next day.
+We will bring all drop bags to the finish until the end of the race.
+After that e will bring back to Moab.
+We cannot mail drop bags post-race All unclaimed drop bags will be either donated or disposed of.

-Check the Aid Station Matrix on the crew information page for safety runner locations.
+Check the the crew information page for safety runner locations.
 Runners are allowed one (1) safety runner at a time.

 They are not allowed to carry food, gear, water etc. for you. (no muling)